Strategic Growth Plan

 Pitch Freight360, What the Truck?!, and Put That Coffee Down for Eric as the definitive voice on broker freight audit economics

-Week 4 SEO Case Studies + ROI Calculator Brief
+Week 4 Case Studies + Play 3 Outreach

 Publish "How Echo Global Logistics [Result] with AI Freight Audit" — top-5 U.S. broker, $3.7B revenue on Navix; target keyword: "enterprise freight audit software"